Military Leaders in AP World History

 Khan and Khatun

-The Turks and Mongols conquered large parts of Asia between 1200 and 1750 CE.
+Either way, the Turks and Mongols conquered large parts of Asia between 1200 and 1750 CE.
 As a result, elements of their culture spread to these locations.
-Today, Khan is a common surname in parts of Asia and the Middle East.
 Elements of this lasted long after those empires fell.
-Today, "Khan" is a common last name.
-Lower-ranking military leaders and nobles started using it.
+For example, "Khan" is a common last name in many parts of Asia.

 Shogun